 The next question is: What do you plant under it?
 Or in any shady location on your property?
 We all know that turf grass does not grow well in the shade, so the answer must be… hostas?
 Well not if you have deer, and not if you want to provide rich habitat.

 The best answer takes a little thought, but with some knowledge and planning, you will be able to enjoy the shady parts of your gardens, especially in the summertime.

-Since most of the East Coast was covered in forest prior to colonization, most of the plants native to this area grow quite well in shade, including understory trees, shrubs, and perennials.
+Since most of the East Coast was once covered in forest, the plants native to this area often grow quite well in shade, including understory trees, shrubs, and perennials.

 From Flowering Dogwood (Cornus florida) (1) to Eastern Redbud (Cercis canadensis) (2) to the less familiar Carolina Silverbell (Halesia carolina) (3) and Hophornbeam (Ostrya virginiana) (4), there are many wonderful understory trees from which to choose.
 All should do reasonably well in a partially shady location, since understory means under the canopy of larger shade trees.
 Adding understory trees below taller canopy trees can transform a property into a woodland garden, adding another layer of structure and interest.

 Below, and mixed throughout the shady areas of your property, consider shrubs such as Virginia Sweetspire (Itea virginica) (5), Oakleaf Hydrangea (Hydrangea quercifolia) (6), and Arrowwood Viburnum (Viburnum dentatum) (7).
 Once again, many of these shrubs are adapted to shade, and with the right soil conditions they should do quite well.
 Be aware that in deep shade most plants may become a bit leggy, and may not bloom as profusely as in a sunnier spot.